weng-lab/hotspot2/README.md

 for the genome, it should be subtracted from the file of mappable regions before being supplied to hotspot2.)

+Note:  In the file of chromosome sizes, the "start" of each chromosome (column 2) must be 0.

 Before hotspots can be identified, the set of viable positions that can serve as centers of sliding windows must be determined.
 The script extractCenterSites.sh in the scripts subdirectory must be run to determine these positions.
 This script requires a file of chromosome sizes